Artemidoros Aniketos: New evaluation

 In a 2009 article however, Osmund Bopearachchi disputes the interpretation of the coin according to which Artemidorus would be son of Maues.
 The analysis of several similar coins in good condition reveals that the obverse should be read rajatirajasa moasa putrasa ca artemidorosa, the ca (pronounced "cha") meaning "and", which opens the way to a possible translation being "King of kings Maues, and the son of Artemidorus".
 This would suggest that the son of Artemidorus would have issued coins in the name of his father, recognizing at the same time the suzerainty of Maues.
 In that case, Artemidorus would have been a regular Indo-Greek king, whose son simply made a transition with the rule of Maues.

 Time of rule

 Bopearachchi has suggested a date of c.
-85-80 BCE, but this was before the appearance of the Maues coin.
+85-80 BC, but this was before the appearance of the Maues coin.
 Senior's dating is wider, c.
-100–80 BCE, because Senior has given Maues an earlier date.
+100–80 BC, because Senior has given Maues an earlier date.